tiny-pilot/tinypilot/bundler/README.md

 ### Gatekeeper Web Service

 Gatekeeper is TinyPilot’s web service for hosting and distributing bundles.
-[See here](https://github.com/tiny-pilot/gatekeeper) for more info.
+See [the Gatekeeper README](https://github.com/tiny-pilot/gatekeeper) for more info.

 Our CircleCI build pipeline automatically builds and uploads new bundles to Gatekeeper: